Mouad-scriptz/HCaptcha-Image-Scraper/README.md

 # HCaptcha-Image-Scrapper
-A Fast hcaptcha image scrapper that scrapes captcha images and questions for what every you need those for.
+A Fast hcaptcha image scraper that scrapes captcha images and questions for what every you need those for.

 # How to use
 1. add proxies to proxies.txt (free ones work)